Get a quote

 • Fail to care for trees on their lot so one crashes on their neighbor’s home.

-• Forget to turn off their faucet and causes water damage in the apartment below.
+• Forget to turn off their faucet and cause water damage in the apartment below.

 • Leave a door unlocked, allowing their house to be burglarized.

-Note in these examples that sometimes negligence harms your property, but it can just as easily cause property damage for someone else.
+Note in these examples that sometimes negligence harms your property, but it can just as easily cause property damage or bodily harm for someone else.

 Gross negligence vs. negligence